Travel Insurance

 Ultimately, it is about assessing your needs as a traveler, and if Disney’s Travel Protection Plan will benefit you more than third-party options.
 Comparing plans helps you understand differences in coverage and lets you be flexible with your budget.

-Protect Your Disney Trip with Travel Insurance
+How Can I Protect My Disney Trip with Travel Insurance?

 Disruptions in travel are not uncommon.
 Travel insurance helps relieve the stress of unexpected events, especially those affecting your trip to the happiest place on Earth.